ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 extraction profiles.
 In the original model, the fraction of extraction from each layer (:math:`r_{e,j,patch}`) is the product of a single root distribution, because each patch only has one plant functional type.
-In the CLM(ED), we need to calculate a new weighted patch effective rooting depth profile :math:`r_{e,j,patch}` as the weighted average of the functional-type level stress functions and their relative contributions to canopy conductance.
+In FATES, we need to calculate a new weighted patch effective rooting depth profile :math:`r_{e,j,patch}` as the weighted average of the functional-type level stress functions and their relative contributions to canopy conductance.
 Thus for each layer :math:`j`, the extraction